 If your windows only need a few touch-ups, you can save money by repairing them instead of replacing them.
-The amount of damage will determine the final cost, but you can expect to pay between $170 and $565, with most homeowners paying an average of $360 for window repairs.
+The amount of damage will determine the final cost, but you can expect to pay between $170 and $565, with most window repairs costing homeowners an average of $360.

 Whether you’re getting an interior or exterior transom window, you may want to consider insulating it to reduce heat loss and cold drafts.
 The cost of installing window insulation goes from $3 to $20 per square foot.

 If you’re installing an exterior transom window kit, then it might be worth considering investing in revamping your home’s exterior with a new paint job.
-You can expect to get the whole outside of your house painted for $3,348 on average.
-However, the majority of exterior house painting projects can range from $2,191 to $4,505.
+You can expect to get the whole outside of your house painted for $5,935 on average.
+However, the majority of exterior house painting projects cost between $3,130 to $8,740.

 If your house needs to go through some structural remodeling to accommodate your new transom window, you can revamp the interior to match the new style with a fresh coat of paint.
-Most homeowners pay about $1.90 to $4.80 per square foot to have their interior walls painted by a professional.
+The cost of interior painting for most homeowners is about $2 to $5 per square foot.

 You can also replace the flooring.
-The cost of installing new flooring ranges from $1.90 to $22 per square foot.
+The cost of new flooring ranges from $3 to $21 per square foot.

 If you’ve purchased an operable transom window with awnings and they aren’t working properly, you can repair them for around $680 on average.
 However, depending on the severity of the damages, you can spend anywhere from $255 to $1,100 to repair your awnings.

 Transom Windows vs Other Window Types